kdp1965/tt06-um-lisa/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg)

-## Little ISA (Lisa) 8-Bit processor SOC
+## LISA (Little ISA) 8-Bit microcontroller SOC

+This project is a fully functional (hopefully)  microcontroller with an 8-bit processor, CACHE RAM, peripherals, timer and QSPI interface for fetching instructions and extended RAM size.

-This project includes a 32x32 (1024 bits) DFFRAM macro with a single read/write port (1RW) which it uses as a DATA CACHE for the 8-bit processor data bus.
+It project includes a 32x32 (1024 bits) DFFRAM macro with a single read/write port (1RW) which it uses as a DATA CACHE for the 8-bit processor data bus.
 The Instruction bus is implemented over the SPI / QuadSPI port to either the RP2040 or an external SPI FLASH or SPI SRAM chip.
+Additionally, the instruction bus features a 4-entry single line CACHE.

-Interface to the project is via UART (auto-senses the port and auto detects the baud rate).
+Interface to the project is via Debug UART (auto-senses the port and auto detects the baud rate).
 The debug interface also supports programming the SPI SRAM, erasing and programming a SPI FLASH, and accessing the LISA core debug features including register access, stop and resume, setting breakpoints, viewing and modifying RAM contents, etc.

-The Debugger UART is also available to the LISA processor core by sending it an 'l' command.
+The Debugger UART is available to the LISA processor core by sending it an 'l' command.
 After that, the LISA processor can send / receive data over the UART.
 Issuing a "+++" command with a 0.5s guard time before / after will connect the UART back to the debugger.

+Peripherals include:
+   - UART (shared with debugger)
+   - 16-Bit timer
+   - GPIO (8-bit A port, 4-bit bidir B port)
+   - I2C Master
+   - I/O Mux to select pin functions

-The size of this project is 2x8 tiles.
+The size of this project is 2x6 tiles.

 I have written (in C) and assembler, linker and C compiler (still a work in progress).
 Also I have a Python based debugger that can load and verify the SPI FLASH, start and stop the core, view registers, etc.

+The debug interface has a bank of configuration register that enable configuring the SPI / QSPI interface to work with various devices.
+It support up to 2 Chip Enable (CE) lines, each of which can be configured as either single SPI or Quad SPI.
+Additionaly, each can be configured ether as FLASH or SRAM, 16 or 24 bit access, and the Debug interface, LISA Instruction CACHE and LISA Data CACHE can be individually configured to use either of the two CE lines.
+The debugger has special registers to allow sending custom commands to the SPI / QSPI device, and there are registers to control the SCLK frequency and delay between successive CE activations (to work with RP2040).

 More documentation to come...